Windyle/Integratio/README.md

 Integratio is a utility application for Creatio developers.
 First of all is a faster way to look at your entities' structures and make random bodies for integration testing.

+## Changelog

+You can find the changelog [here](https://github.com/Windyle/Integratio/blob/main/CHANGELOG.md).
+We don't have a proper roadmap but we'll write what we're working on in the Unreleased section of the changelog.

 ## Installation

 -- To Do